hamdirhibi/Hamdi-Rhibi-official-website/README.md

 - and its done!

-# Deploy your portfolio in kubernetes Cluster  :
+# Deploy your portfolio inside kubernetes Cluster  :

 # RUN your kubernetes cluster locally:
   *** KUBERNETES ***